Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/set-fhir-user-mapping.md

 ### For Microsoft Entra ID user only - Modify Application Manifest

-For the Application Registration to allow custom claims, the *acceptMappedClaims* value must be set to **true**.
+For the Application Registration to allow custom claims, the *acceptMappedClaims* value must be set to **true** (*if it is already true, you can skip this step*).
 To update your application manifest:

 1. In the Azure Portal in Microsoft Entra ID, select **App registrations**
 2. Select your App registration from the list